laurakcleve/terrain-blog/content/blog/cavern-entrance-part-2/index.md

 _\*cough\*_

 So here's a closeup of the lines at this point.
 We have nice roughed-up edges (you can see I missed a spot in there, I went back later and got it) but the cuts I made with the exacto knife are still pretty prominent.
 The paint isn't going to magically fill those lines in, unfortunately.
 I have tried it.
-That's why we'll fill them in with some 'grout' later on.
+That's why we'll fill them in with some "grout" later on.

 ![floor-cut-lines](floor-cut-lines.jpg)

-I skipped sanding down the edges of each stone the way I did the steps, because the acetone took care of all that, but I wanted to rough up some of the surfaces still.
+I skipped sanding down the edges of each stone the way I did the steps, because the acetone took care of all that, but I wanted to rough up some of the surfaces still, so I did some patchy sanding.

 ![floor-sanded](floor-sanded.jpg)

 Then I drew in some cracks.
-I only did a few of the stones, and probably could have gotten away with doing more.
+I only did a few of the stones, and certainly could have gotten away with doing more.

 ![floor-cracks](floor-cracks.jpg)